pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 ]
 +++

-Compilation correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.
+Compiler correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.

 Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases.
-Compilation correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.
+Compiler correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.

-This blog post will explore the complexity of verifying compilation correctness, delve into its mathematical definition, and detail the specific approach we adopted in our research.
+This blog post will explore the complexity of verifying compiler correctness, delve into its mathematical definition, and detail the specific approach we adopted in our research.

-# Difficulties in Proving Compilation Correctness
+# Difficulties in Proving Compiler Correctness

 "You can't compare apples to oranges" aptly summarizes one of the main sources of complexity in compilation proofs.
 The source and target languages involved in compilation are different languages that may have completely different memory models or operational behaviors.